All Episodes

 If you pay carbon taxes for the next hundred years, you couldn't make up for the one summit that they did.

-I have no problem with people flying him in in private jets at all.
+I have no problem with people flying in private jets at all.

 But this is the difference.

-And and the irony of all of this is Joe Biden again is begging OPEC and Vladimir Putin to produce more oil because of his policies ending energy independence that he inherited from Donald Trump.
+And the irony of all of this is Joe Biden, again, is begging OPEC and Vladimir Putin to produce more oil because of his policies ending energy independence that he inherited from Donald Trump.

 Yeah, they can never explain this.